What Is Love: Music video

-The accompanying music video of "What Is Love" was directed by German music video director Volker Hannwacker.
-It features Haddaway in a mansion pursued by three femme fatales, at least one of whom is a vampire.
+The accompanying music video of "What Is Love" was directed by German music video director Volker Hannwacker and produced by AVA Studios.
+It features Haddaway in Mentmore Towers pursued by three femme fatales, at least one of whom is a vampire.
 Some scenes feature the singer and the vampire running backwards.
 Keith Dorwick analyzed the video in his book Love Song, writing, "He is first dressed in a blue suit with a white shirt, but upon being bitten by a white female vampire, he is converted to a boy toy with seeming supernatural powers.
 Now dressed in tight pants and an open vest that shows off his smooth and surprisingly chiseled chest, he easily leaps onto the fireplace mantel where he begins dancing, then flies down in a smooth leap that demonstrates his new vampiric power."
 The video received heavy rotation on MTV Europe in May 1993.